|UCAS course code:||79N6|

-Upon graduation you should find your combination of knowledge and skills in demand with a wide range of potential employers and you will be empowered either to embark immediately on a professional career in accountancy or to undertake further study at Masters level.
+Upon graduation, you should find your combination of knowledge and skills in demand with a wide range of potential employers and you will be empowered either to embark immediately on a professional career in accountancy or to undertake further study at the Masters level.

 Typical career opportunities include:

 - Progression towards becoming a Public Practitioner providing audit, accountancy and taxation services

 - Financial or Management Accountant in a large commercial enterprise or within central or local government

 - Alternatively, you will be well equipped to proceed into a management career in business, industry or in the public sector, or to proceed to postgraduate study in accounting or a related area